srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

     * [Stream Azure monitoring data to an event hub](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/stream-monitoring-data-event-hubs)
     * [Collect Azure resource logs in Log Analytics workspace in Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/resource-logs-collect-workspace)

-    In this lab we will use the storage account option.
+    In this lab, you will use the storage account option.

 1. Under **Destination details**, click **Archive to a storage account**.